microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationLogo.md

 ### -View

-If set to $true, the application's logo is displayed in a new window on the screen.
+If set to $true, displays the application logo in a new window.

 ```yaml
 Type: System.Boolean